ibm-cloud-docs/discovery-data/cm-doc-classifier.md

     An *Overview* page is displayed.
 1. Click **New model** to create and train your machine learning model.
 1. You can optionally change the name of the model and add a description.

+    You can change the default ratio values that are specified for the following data sets:

+    -   Training dataset: Updates the weights of the training model.
+    -   Validation set: Monitors the accuracy of the training model during training.
+The accuracy result is used to draw a training loss graph.
+    -   Test dataset: Calculates the score of the trained model.

-Click **Create**.
+1. Click **Create**.

     It might take several minutes for model training to complete.